The Average Cost To Build a House in 2023

 Location is one of the largest factors in home construction costs.
-Areas with higher cost of living equate to higher costs in land, materials and labor.
+Areas with a higher cost of living equate to higher costs in land, materials, and labor.
 Specific regions have union labor for construction which charges a premium compared to non-union.
-In the table below, explore the most affordable states to build a home and how much it costs to build an average 2000 SF. home.
+In the table below, explore the most affordable states to build a home and how much it costs to build an average 2,000 square feet home.

-Costs to Build a House - Based on Number of Bedrooms
+Price to Build a House Based on Number of Bedrooms